Prepsmith/circleci_webhook_listener/readme.md

 1.	clone repository
 2.	navigate to root of repository
 3.	run "npm install"
 ## start
+1.	fill in correct settings in settings.json
+2.	navigate to root of repository
-1.	run "node app.js"
+3.	run "node app.js"
 ## test
+1.	navigate to root of repository
-1.	run "npm test"
+2.	run "npm test"

 ## license
 The MIT License